Issues realted with liquidity of the token listed both on centralized and decentralized exchanges

 |INVESTMENT B||SHARPE RATIO|

-Solution to Negative Returns
+The solution to Negative Returns

 In the case of negative returns, the Israelsen modification of a Sharpe Ratio gives appropriate results.
-This ratio could be used as a verifying measure of a standard Sharpe Ratio (the values are meaningless but the order remains accurate).
+This ratio could be used as a verifying measure of a standard Sharpe Ratio (the values are meaningless, but the order remains accurate).